coolparadox/nw-chlg/README.md

 (*) On password prompt, provide user `guest` and password `guest`.

-Refer to Cpf Urls document for further explanation on these links.
+Refer to [Cpf Urls](https://github.com/coolparadox/nw-chlg/wiki/Cpf-Urls) for further explanation about these links.

 ## Backup and Recovery